 The Anti-Counterfeit Act was assented to on December 24th 2008 by President Mwai Kibaki.
-The Act establishes the Anti-Counterfeit Agency with the mandate to administer anti-counterfeiting policy and law in Kenya.
+The Act establishes Anti-Counterfeit Agency (ACA) with the mandate to administer anti-counterfeiting policy and law in Kenya.
 The Agency has three main functions.
 It enforces the provisions of the Anti-Counterfeit Act, 2008; enlightens and informs the public on counterfeiting issues and combats counterfeiting in Kenya.
-The Act is viewed as giving law enforcement agencies-“teeth to bite” in the fight against the proliferation of counterfeit products in Kenya.
+The Act is viewed as giving ACA “teeth to bite” in the fight against the proliferation of counterfeit products in Kenya.

 The Act defines counterfeiting thus: